LMME LAB MEMBERS

 Trained as a developmental biologist in France, I like tackling big questions in small and apparent simple systems.
 During my Ph.D. at the Center of Integrative Biology, Paul Sabatier University in France, I combined long-term live-imaging and functional genetics to assess how cell identity and cell movement are coordinated during the early olfactory organ development in zebrafish larvae.
 My current research focuses on animals with one of the simplest and primitive nervous system – Cnidarians – by using two emerging models, Nematostella vectensis and Aiptasia Pellida, I study how cellular physiology and symbiosis could affect a behavioral state.

 I am working to understand the natural rhythms and symbiotic complexity of the clock apparatus in cnidarians.
-In my Ph.D., I focus on characterizing the circadian and circatidal clocks in three model cnidarian species by comparing between symbiotic and aposymbiotic morphs, using different genomic and molecular toolkits.
+In my Ph.D., I focused on characterizing the circadian and circatidal clocks in three model cnidarian species by comparing between symbiotic and aposymbiotic morphs, using different genomic and molecular toolkits.
 My M.Sc. focused on characterizing the expression pattern of circadian genes in the cnidarian sea anemone, Nematostella vectensis.

 My research aims to establish a geological and historical record of the coral reef in the Gulf of Eilat/Aqaba (GoE/A), Red Sea, Israel through radiocarbon dating, reconstructing the distribution of coral species throughout the Holocene, and reconstructing their chemical and isotopic composition to differentiate between anthropogenic and natural climatic effects.
 In addition, I am working on estimating population demographics and genetic connectivity among reefs within and between Singapore and the GoE/A. In my M.Sc.
 I focused on the reproduction of mesophotic corals in Prof. Yossi Loya’s lab at Tel Aviv University, Israel.